RobLoach/libretro-database-scummvm/README.md

 1. Run ScummVM in RetroArch, add each game in the ScummVM interface
 2. For each game that you added, copy the individual `.scummvm` file from the [`games`](games) directory to your libretro games folder.
+  - The contents of each `.scummvm` file should simply be the ScummVM game short name
 3. In RetroArch, scan the directory that you added all the `.scummvm` files

 ## Build